 To grow to its full potential, garlic needs to go through a stage of dormancy or vernalization.
 They need to be planted early enough so that they have time to form roots before the winter cold sets in.
 I’m in zone 5 so I try to get my garlic in the garden around the October timeframe.
 In colder regions, garlic should be planted around mid-September.
 It is a balance of giving the garlic enough time to set down roots, but not too much time as we don’t ideally want any shoots appearing above the soil until spring.

 Fall planting of garlic is ideal for northern climates as we don’t have a long enough growing season for bulbs to reach their full potential if they are planted in the spring.
 So fall planting will give you the strongest and biggest cloves.

 If you live in a warm climate with a long growing season that spring planting is an option.
-It is even possible to plant in the spring in cold climates but you may or may not get bulbs or they be very small or be a single clove (called a round).
-These can always be saved and used in the fall for next years harvest.
+It is even possible to plant in the spring in cold climates but you may or may not get bulbs or they are very small or be a single clove (called a round).
+These can always be saved and used in the fall for next year’s harvest.